Tattoo FAQ

 10) Is there anything you won’t tattoo?

-I reserve the right to refuse service to anyone, at any point, for any reason…. especially mean, nasty, rude, demanding, indecisive, manipulative, pushy, self-entitled, flaky people, or people with bad attitudes.
-I am here to HELP you, and help you make good decisions for the future, not argue with you.
+Tanya will not tattoo above the collar (necks/faces), below the wrist (hands/fingers), genitals, white-only tattoos, tiny highly-detailed micro-tattoos, tiny blocks of text tattoos, misoriented (upside down) tattoos, hate-based or blatantly obscene tattoos, and will only do limited work on feet.Tanya and Above the Pearl Tattoo reserves the right to refuse service to anyone, at any point, for any reason…. especially mean, nasty, rude, demanding, indecisive, manipulative, pushy, self-entitled, flaky people, or people with nasty attitudes.
+We are here to HELP you and help you make good decisions for the future, not argue with you.
 Feel free to take your attitude elsewhere.

 11) Do I need a consultation appointment?

 Yes.
-I require an in-person consultation appointment of all my clients, regardless of the size, scope, and perceived simplicity or complexity, especially with cover-ups and scar work.
-Quotes/estimates cannot be given over the phone, email, txts, messaging, or video conferencing.
+Above the Pearl Tattoo requires an in-person consultation appointment for all clients, regardless of the size, scope, and perceived simplicity or complexity, especially with cover-ups and scar work.
+Quotes/estimates cannot be given over the phone, email, texts, messaging, or video conferencing.

-**Due to the limited availability and long wait times of appointments, consultation appointments require a $50 non-refundable/non-transferable deposit, per person, per piece of art/tattoo, at the time of consultation scheduling.
-Deposits are applied towards your tattoo deposit/tattoo, should we agree to move forward.
-Once we set the appointment date/time via email, it will be saved just for you secured with a deposit.
-You will receive an emailed PayPal invoice due on receipt, to hold the appointment.
-The prepaid deposit is valid for your agreed upon day and time ONLY.
-No shows and reschedules forfeit the deposit.
-Lets keep it fair for everyone who wants an appointment.
+**Due to the limited availability and long wait times of appointments, consultation appointments require a $50 non-refundable/non-transferable deposit per person per piece of art/tattoo at the time of consultation scheduling.
+Should we agree to move forward, deposits are applied toward your tattoo deposit/tattoo.
+Once we set the appointment date/time via email, it will be saved for you and secured with a deposit.
+You will receive an emailed PayPal invoice due on receipt to hold the appointment.
+The prepaid deposit is valid for your agreed-upon day and time ONLY.
+No-shows and reschedules forfeit the deposit.
+Let’s keep it fair for everyone who wants an appointment.

 12) Do I need to leave a deposit?

-Once we have determined we will be a good fit, I require a additional non-refundable/non-transferable deposit of $100 (total $150), at the time of the consultation appointment to have me do any drawing, or schedule a tattoo appointment.
-Extremely complicated cover-ups, complex, or highly conceptual work may require larger deposits.
-Do not make an appointment unless you are sure.
+Yes.
+Once we have determined we will be a good fit, an additional non-refundable/non-transferable deposit of $100 (total $150) is due at the time of the consultation appointment to have the drawing started or schedule a tattoo appointment.
+Extremely complicated cover-ups and complex or highly conceptual work may require more significant deposits.
+Only make an appointment if you are sure.
 Art takes time.

 13) Do I get to preview the art/sketches before the day of the tattoo?

 Yes.
-We will meet for an art/sketch review roughly 3-4 weeks before the actual tattoo date.
+We will meet for an art/sketch review roughly 3-4 weeks before the tattoo date.
 Until further notice, no guests are allowed in the studio.
+You will need to make decisions about your tattoo on your own.
 The process is not design-by-committee.
-If you feel that you need someone else’s opinion, I ask hold off on scheduling, or find another artist that may be able accommodate.
-I do not allow photographs or copies of the artwork to leave the studio.
-I do not offer video conferencing.
-You will need to make decisions about your tattoo on your own.
-Once we agree on the artwork concept, I will require an additional $50-$100 non-refundable/non-transferable *’line-art deposit’ which is applied towards the final cost of your tattoo.
+If you feel you need someone else’s opinion, please hold off on scheduling or find another artist who may be able to accommodate.
+No photographs or copies of the artwork are allowed to leave the studio.
+The studio does not offer video conferencing.
+Once we agree on the artwork concept, an additional $50-$100 non-refundable/non-transferable *’line-art deposit’ will be required and applied towards the final cost of your tattoo.

 14) Can I have the drawing if I decide not to be tattooed?

-Drawing is part of the tattoo process.
-The deposit is money down on a tattoo, for a tattoo.
-All artwork/sketches/comps are property of Above the Pearl Tattoo, LLC.
-I do not allow photographs or copies of the artwork to leave the studio, even if it had been tattooed on you.
+No. Drawing is part of the tattoo process.
+The deposit is money down on a tattoo for a tattoo.
+All artwork/sketches/comps are the property of Above the Pearl Tattoo, LLC.
+No photographs or copies of the artwork are allowed to leave the studio, even if it has been tattooed on you.
 NO EXCEPTIONS.
+All drawings/sketches are the property of Above the Pearl Tattoo, LLC.

 15) What is a *Line Art deposit, and is it in addition to the original deposit?

+Once we agree on the artwork concept, an additional $50-$100 non-refundable/non-transferable ‘line-art deposit’ is required and is applied towards the final cost of your tattoo.
 Getting tattoo art ready for precision installation takes time.
-Once we agree on the artwork concept, I will require an additional $50-$100 non-refundable/non-transferable ‘line-art deposit’ which is applied towards the final cost of your tattoo.
 This is a good-faith deposit that you will go through with the tattoo.
-I do not make changes to the artwork the day of the tattoo except for size.
-Large, conceptual or extremely complex designs may require a 50% non-refundable/non-transferable prepayment of the final estimated cost of the tattoo.
+Except for size, no changes are made to the artwork on the day of the tattoo.
+Large, conceptual, or highly complex designs may require a 50% non-refundable/non-transferable prepayment of the final estimated tattoo cost.

 16) What are your Cancellation/Rescheduling/Late arrivals Policies?

-Strict.
-Thank you for understanding that this is how I make my living, full-time.
-72 hours notice is required on cancellations or reschedules on ANY appointment, or lose your deposit.
-It is nearly impossible to fill appointments with less than 72 hours (and even then it is difficult) I will generally reschedule one time outside 72 hours, without a fee, depending on the circumstance.
-Additional reschedules are subject to a $50 non-refundable/non-transferable rescheduling fee, in advance, in addition to the cost of the tattoo.
+Thank you for understanding that this is how Tanya makes a living full-time.
+It is not a hobby; it is business.
+A strict policy of 72 hours notice is required on cancellations or reschedules on ANY appointment, or you lose your deposit.
+It is nearly impossible to fill appointments with less than 72 hours (even then, it is tricky).
+Generally, one reschedule outside 72 hours is allowed without a fee, depending on the circumstance.
+Additional reschedules are subject to a $50 non-refundable/non-transferable rescheduling fee in advance, in addition to the cost of the tattoo.
+Communication is key.
+If you communicate, generally, things can be worked out.
+If you do not communicate, we are SUPER grumpy.

 • Tattoo appointment cancellations with less than 72 hours may be billed for up to half the scheduled session, subject to collections.